 To show this, we need one more general lemma for Tararin groups.

 \begin{lem} {\em Let $T$ be a Tararin group, with chain of convex subgroups

 and let $f_T$ be an element in $T \setminus T^1$ acting on $T^{1} / T^{2}$ as the multiplication by a negative (rational) number.
-Suppose $T$ is acting by orientation-preserving homeomorphisms of the line in such a way that the sets of fixed points of nontrivial elements have empty interior (as it is the case for dynamical realizations).
-Then, for every left-order $\preceq$ on $T$ and each $y\in\mathbb{R}$ not fixed by $f_T$, there exists a point $x$ between $f_T^{-2} (y)$ and $f_T^2 (y)$ such that $\preceq$ coincides on $T^{1}$ with any left-order $\preceq'$ induced from a sequence starting with $x$.} \end{lem}
+Suppose that $T$ acts by orientation-preserving homeomorphisms of the line in such a way that the sets of fixed points of nontrivial elements have empty interior (as is the case for dynamical realizations).
+Let $y\in\mathbb{R}$ be a point that is not fixed by $f_T$.
+Then, for every left-order $\preceq$ on $T$, there exists a point $x$ between $f_T^{-2} (y)$ and $f_T^2 (y)$ such that $\preceq$ coincides on $T^{1}$ with the restriction of any left-order $\preceq'$ on $T$ induced from a sequence starting with $x$.} \end{lem}

 {\bf Proof.} As the sets of fixed points of nontrivial elements have empty interior, and since $T$ is countable, there is a point $z$ between $f_T^{-1}(y)$ and $y$ whose orbit under $T$ is free.
-Any such point induces --in a dynamically-lexicographic way-- a left-order $\preceq^*$ on $T$.
-Since $T^{1}$ is necessarily convex for this order, there is an open interval $I$ containing $z$ that is fixed by $T^{1}$ and contains no other fixed point of $T^1$ inside.
-Moreover, $I$ is moved into a disjoint interval by any nontrivial power of $f_T$; in particular, it contains at most one point of the orbit of $y$ under $\langle f_T \rangle$.
+Any such point induces --in a dynamical-lexicographic way-- a left-order $\preceq^*$ on $T$.
+Since $T^{1}$ is necessarily convex for this order, there is an open interval $I$ containing $z$ that is fixed by $T^{1}$ and contains no fixed point of $T^1$ inside.
+Moreover, $I$ is mapped to a disjoint interval by any nontrivial power of $f_T$; in particular, $I$ contains at most one point of the orbit of $y$ under $\langle f_T \rangle$.
 As a consequence, $I$ strictly lies between $f_T^{-2}(y)$ and $f_T (y)$.
 Now, by Proposition \ref{prop two orbits of Tararin}, there exists an element $g$ in either $T^{1}$ or $f_T T^1$ such that $\preceq$ and $\preceq^*_g$ coincide on $T^{1}$.
-As $\preceq^*_g$ is the dynamically-lexicographic order with comparison point $x := g (z)$, this point satisfies the conclusion of the lemma. $ \square$
+As $\preceq^*_g$ is the dynamical-lexicographic order with comparison point $x := g (z)$, this point satisfies the conclusion of the lemma. $ \square$

 {\bf Proof of Lemma \ref{lem approx over T}.} Due to Lemma \ref{lem:intersection} (and since $\widetilde{\Gamma}^{i-1}$ acts without crossings), there exists a sequence of elements $g_n \in \widetilde{\Gamma}^{i-1}\setminus G$ such that $I_{g_n}$ converges to $I_G$.
 As in the preceding lemma, let $f_G$ be an element in $G \setminus G^1$ acting on $G^1 / G^2$ as the multiplication by a negative number.
 According to Lemma \ref{lem:T either dilates or fixes}, we may pass to a subsequence for which one of the two possibilities below occur.